 ACTION 5: Separate your delivery’s total weight by the number of overall cubic feet, and the result is the thickness of your freight delivery.
 (It is best to round your results up.).

-Shippers are urged to make sure their weights and dimensions are exact to avoid invoicing adjustments based on thickness and also class modifications.
-Never presume or estimate measurements and weights when shipping freight.
+Shippers are urged to make sure their weights and dimensions are exact to avoid invoicing adjustments based on density & class modifications.
+Never presume or estimate measurements & weights when shipping freight.

 A volume rate serves when the freight is too huge or as well heavy for a conventional LTL rate.
 To get an accurate volume rate, you’ll require the typical four items of details needed for any kind of LTL shipping rate: source postal code, location zip code, overall weight, and freight course.
 Additionally, you’ll require: